John Russell (catcher): Pittsburgh Pirates manager

 Prior to the 2007 season, Russell interviewed for the Texas Rangers managerial vacancy; the position ultimately went to longtime Oakland A's third-base coach Ron Washington.

 On November 5, 2007, he was introduced as the Pirates manager, replacing Jim Tracy.
 In February 2009, the Pirates extended his contract through the 2010 season.
 During the 2010 season, the Pirates announced that Russell's contract had been extended through the 2011 season; though the extension occurred during the previous off season, the Pirates waited until June to announce the new contract, a move unpopular with many fans.
 On October 4, 2010, Russell was fired as the Pirates manager after a 105-loss season and an overall record of 186–299.

 Baltimore Orioles coach

 On November 15, 2010, Russell was hired as the third base coach of the Baltimore Orioles.
 Due to ongoing knee issues, he traded coaching positions with Willie Randolph and became Bench Coach in June 2011.
 Russell's contract expired after the 2018 season.

+Tacoma Rainiers manager

+On January 23, 2023, Russell was announced as the new manager for the Tacoma Rainiers.